PrestaShop/prestashop.github.io/news/_posts/releases/2021-08-06-prestashop-1-7-7-6-maintenance-release.md

 ## Critical fixes

-The bug affects critical functionality or critical data and there is no workaround to avoid it.
-A critical issue affects a very large percentage of users (> 60%) and matches at least one of the following:
-- It can lead to data loss, introduce a security vulnerability or break the automatic end to end tests
-- It prevents the essential shop operations or puts your business at great risk

 Two critical bugs have been fixed in 1.7.7.6:

 - [Orders page - an exception is displayed when deleting a customer or a guest](https://github.com/PrestaShop/PrestaShop/issues/25319)